Author's mother and namesake, Theasa Logan Tuohy with her old crate.

-The flight under Brooklyn Bridge
+The flight under Manhattan Bridge

 What Jenny Flynn saw when she looked back.
 Not a lot of space under those bridges.

 An airplane synonymous with American aviation in the 1920s.
 Affectionately known as the Jenny, it was a trainer for the U.S. Air Service during World War I. As surplus, its affordability, ease of operation, and versatility made it the signature plane of the barnstorming era.

 The house on Gay Street.
 Lucky for Laura the fire escape was on the back so she could take a breather there from the confines of her attic room.

 Park Row, known as newspaper row.
 Laura was the only woman in her paper's city room.